p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 1. Hill Climbing
 7. Genetic Evolution

+All implementations are able to solve either Cart Pole (discrete actions) or Mountain Car Continuous (continuous actions) in a reasonable amount of time.
 I plan to add PPO and A2C soon.

 ### Usage ###